cappInternpark/boxdrawing/README.md

 > How to use :
 1. Specify the path to your label text files and path to save the converted labels.

+> Precautions :
+1. Must exist "class.txt" file that you modified.
+When "class.txt" does not exists or is empty file, it asks you'll use default class(=["ParisRedbean","Vita500","TunaCan","VitaJelly","Myzzo","Staples"]).

 ### 4. 04_trainTestList.py
 Creates a list of train set and test set in separate ".list" files.
 They are named "train.list" and "test.list"
 > How to use :
 1. Specify the directory where your Label_formal files reside and where your images reside.
 2. Specify the percentage to make your test set.
-[0,100] The remainder will become the train set.
+(0,100] The remainder will become the train set.

 ### 5. 05_Formal2Labels.py
 In case the original label files are lost, use this code to convert your Label_formal files back to the original label files.